-- Training to the standard of the National Cycling Proficiency Scheme and the Right Track Awareness Programme as appropriate.
+- Training to the standard of the National Cycling Proficiency Scheme and training programmes appropriate to the environment in which the participant is cycling.

 - Maintenance and repair of the cycle.

 - Loading a cycle with equipment.

 - Handling a loaded cycle.

 - The skills associated with off-road cycling as appropriate.